 The purpose of the Natural Disaster Fund is to make sure that claims for damage by people with home insurance can be paid out in the event of a natural disaster.

 Under the EQC Act, we are required to administer the Natural Disaster Fund to protects its value, including through the investment of money held in the fund.

 Since 1945 when Toka Tū Ake EQC was established (then the Earthquake and War Damage Commission), the Fund has been built by levies paid by New Zealanders as part of their home insurance policies and investment returns from the Fund.
 In 2010, before the Canterbury and Kaikoura earthquakes, the Fund had over $6.1 billion in accumulated funds.
 The Canterbury and Kaikoura earthquakes used all of this, and Toka Tū Ake EQC is working to rebuild the Fund through levies and investments.

-EQCover building cap and premium changes has more information about these changes.
+Read more about the EQCover building cap and premium changes.

-The premiums charged by EQC aim to reflect the expected long-term costs of earthquakes, all other perils covered by the EQC Scheme and the cost of administering it.
+The premiums charged for EQCover are calculated to reflect the expected long-term costs of the perils covered by the EQC Scheme and the cost of administering it.
 Over time it is expected that the premiums, combined with investment of money in the fund, will help rebuild the Natural Disaster Fund following the Canterbury and Kaikoura earthquakes.

 The EQC levies paid as part of home insurance premiums are deposited in the Natural Disaster Fund.
 EQC then uses the money in the Fund to do its job under the Earthquake Commission Act 1993 (the Act).
 This includes: